Known Egg Donor

 - Ovarian dysfunction due to ovarian cysts

-- Cancer of the ovaries or other ovarian disease
+- Cancer of the ovaries or other ovarian diseases

 - Lacking ovaries